Airport bosses frustrated by UK Government’s international travel plans

 Airport Operators Association (AOA) Chief Executive, Karen Dee, said she understood that travel restrictions are necessary for the sake of public health.
 However, she warned that it “only adds to the current near-complete shutdown of UK airports, which are vital for our post-pandemic prosperity.”

 She added: “the new travel rules make the dire situation for UK airports and communities relying on the jobs and economic benefits that aviation brings, worse.”

 According to recent data published by the International Air Transport Association (IATA), the aviation industry will need anywhere between GBP 52BN and GBP 59BN to survive the pandemic.

+The UK government has said that it would increase financial aid for airports and airlines following new travel regulations.
 Under Secretary of State for Transport, Robert Courts said the government hopes to offer grants worth up to GBP 8M to eligible applicants before the end of the financial year.